nivu/Thesis/WELCOME_BACK.md

 ## 📁 **Expected Generated Files**

-After ~2-3 hours of autonomous execution, you should have:
+After ~2-3 hours of overnight processing, you should have:

 ### 1. **Main Report** ⭐
 ```